 Responsivity is a measure of input-output gain of the detector in a fibre optic system.
 In the case of a photodetector, it is the measure of electrical output per optical input.
 Mostly photodetectors are linear functions of input incident power.
 The responsivity of a photodetector is typically expressed as units of amperes per watt or volts per watt of radiant power.

-It is typically highest in a wavelength region where the photon energy is above bandgap energy, and then declining sharply in the region of bandgap, where the absorption decreases.
+It is typically highest in a wavelength region where the photon energy is above bandgap energy, then declining sharply in the bandgap region, where absorption decreases.
 It can be derived as follows:-

 Since hυ = Energy of Photon,

 - rp = Photon flux = P/hυ = Photons/sec

 Hence the electron rate comes out to be,

 Therefore, the output current is

 h = Plank’s Constant = 6.63 × 10-34 joule-sec

 The unit of Responsivity is Amperes per watts(A W−1) or volts per watts (V W−1).